 Operating a farm

-Common adjustments after launch:| Action | How |
+Common adjustments after launch:

 When to use a debt farm

-Debt farms (rewards for borrowers) are less common than collateral farms but valuable in specific scenarios:| Scenario | Why a debt farm makes sense |
+Debt farms (rewards for borrowers) are less common than collateral farms but valuable in specific scenarios:

 Reference

-- kfarms repository — the program source
+- KFarms repository — the program source

 - farms-sdk — TypeScript helpers for farm administration